Welcome to Puma 6: Sunflower.

 Check the following list to see if you're depending on any of these behaviors:

-5. We've removed the following public methods on Puma::Server: Puma::Server#min_threads, Puma::Server#max_threads.
+nakayoshi_forkoption in config) has been removed without replacement. wait_for_less_busy_workeris now on by default.
+If you don't want to use this feature, you must addwait_for_less_busy_worker 0in your config.- We've removed the following public methods on Puma::Server: Puma::Server#min_threads, Puma::Server#max_threads.
 Instead, you can pass in configuration as an option to Puma::Server#new.
-This might make certain gems break (capybara for example).
+This might make certain gems break (

-8. The behavior of remote_addr has changed.
+remote_addrhas changed.
 When using the set_remote_address header: "header_name" functionality, if the header is not passed, REMOTE_ADDR is now set to the physical peeraddr instead of always being set to 127.0.0.1.
-When an error occurs preventing the physical peeraddr from being fetched, REMOTE_ADDR is now set to the unspecified source address ('0.0.0.0') instead of to '127.0.0.1'
+When an error occurs preventing the physical peeraddr from being fetched, REMOTE_ADDR is now set to the unspecified source address ('0.0.0.0') instead of to '127.0.0.1' - Previously,

 Then, update your Gemfile: